The Emerald Dragon by Solitaire Parke

-He who hesitates is lost at least that’s what I’ve always heard and while I sat atop Demi, Alexander climbed down from Arannis and moved to stand in front of the golden dragon.
-He folded his arms across his chest and adopted an at ease stance as if he was waiting for something, so I climbed down as well.
+He who hesitates is lost, at least that’s what I’ve always heard.
+While I sat atop Demi, Alexander climbed down from Arannis and moved to stand in front of the golden dragon.
+He folded his arms across his chest and adopted an “at ease” stance as if he was waiting for something, so I climbed down as well.
 I can’t tell you how glad I was that I had put the suit on before we left.
-I took three steps to make sure I was standing in front of Demi and then I stopped and slowly looked around.
+I took three steps to make sure I was standing in front of Demi and then I stopped, slowly looking around.
 I tried to make it seem like I was unimpressed and maybe just a bit annoyed, but with the helmet closed no one could see the expression on my face.
-I hoped that maybe that would work in my favor instead.
-Finally, I faced Alexander and began to slowly walk toward him.
-I’ll give him credit, he had balls.
+I hoped that maybe it would work in my favor.
+Finally, I faced Alexander and gradually walked toward him.
+I’ll give him credit; he had balls.
 It takes a special kind of stupid to stare down the Emerald Warrior.
 I had Walter reset the interior gases and expel the excess while resetting the plates all over the suit.
 It makes the suit seem larger for just a second and the intimidation factor is fairly high.
 When everything had finished, I nonchalantly pressed the gauntlet switch to bring down the helmet, although I left the shroud in place just in case.
 I stopped when the distance between us was just short of uncomfortable.
 The length of the silence became awkward and I was just about to say something, although I was unsure as to what, when Alexander spoke.

 His voice was low but somehow didn’t match his size.
 Alexander was about six feet six inches and was built like Charles Atlas.
 His hair was long and sort of a dirty blonde in color, giving him kind of a “Thor” look.
 The whine in his voice took me back just for a split second because it just didn’t fit his looks.

-“We want entrance into the gold grotto.
-A tour of the facilities would be nice and if we don’t get these things, then something bad will happen and I don’t think either one of us wants that.
+“We want entrance into the Gold Grotto.
+A tour of the facilities would be nice.
+If we don’t get these things then something bad will happen, and I don’t think either one of us wants that.
 So, what’s it going to be?”

-I was hoping Demi was right, but it just seems rude and overly aggressive to demand as well as threaten as an opener.
+I was hoping Demi was right, but it just seems rude and overly aggressive to demand as well as threaten, as an opener.
 Wouldn’t that just egg the person on to give you the very thing you didn’t want?
 I thought the first patch of silence was bad.
 This one went on so long that I thought Alexander had gone to sleep, when for whatever reason, he laughed.
 It was quiet, you know, more of a chuckle really.
 His arm came up and I brought mine up too and then we shook hands.
-Just like that; and no violence.
-I’m really going to have to start trusting Demi; I can see that now.
+Just like that.
+There was no violence.
+I’m really going to have to start trusting Demi.
+I can see that now.
 I was still curious as to how she knew, and I made a mental note to question her about that later.

-Alexander looked back at Arannis, and the dragon stood up and moved sideways to make room for Demi to pass.
+Alexander looked back at Arannis.
+The dragon stood up and moved sideways to make room for Demi to pass.

-We spent almost an hour in the gold grotto and it was interesting, to say the least.
-Most of the occupants were self defined elitists, and those that weren’t came across openly as bigots, snobs and caste mongers with delusions of grandeur.
-All of the sentiments seemed to be based on the color of the dragons and their winged state.
-Near as I could tell, the color of the dragon and whether or not it had wings dictated if you had status, or were just a burden to the gold’s existence.
+We spent almost an hour there and it was interesting, to say the least.
+Most of the occupants were self defined elitists, and those that weren’t, came across openly as bigots, snobs and caste mongers with delusions of grandeur.
+All the sentiments seemed to be based on the color of the dragons and their winged state.
+Near as I could tell, that dictated your status and determined whether you were a burden to their existence.
 For instance: A gold dragon had the highest status of all dragons, whereas the green and brown non-winged dragons were little more than beasts of burden.
-The Harlequins were the lowest in the winged caste system, and were considered illegitimate and half breeds at best.
-The blue, red and grey, occupied a different position on the list, depending on who you talked to at the time.
-The green winged weren’t supposed to exist at all; and the one who did was nothing more than an abomination to all dragons, not just the gold’s.
+The Harlequins were the lowest in the winged caste system, and were considered illegitimate and half-breeds at best.
+The blue, red and grey, occupied a different position on the list depending on who you talked to at the time.
+The green winged weren’t supposed to exist at all and the one who did, was nothing more than an abomination to all dragons, not just the gold’s.
 As mad as this should have made me, it did something else instead.
 I saw clearly for the first time.
 This is the very thing that Demi wanted me to see, in all its dismal aspects.
-This is what the mountain had been reduced to, and what the Ariella had been fighting since she first impressed.
+This is what the mountain had been reduced to and what The Ariella had been fighting since she first impressed.
 The Ariella had become an opportunist when Demi had called me.
 Both of them knew what I was capable of and the penance I was attempting to pay.
-The Ariella had seen a way to fix so many problems with the introduction of Demi and I. Assuming we lived through the trials that the mountain and its occupants threw at us, we just might bring about change in the Ariella’s monarchy.
+She had seen a way to fix so many problems with the introduction of Demi and I. Assuming we lived through the trials that the mountain and its occupants threw at us, we just might bring about change in The Ariella’s monarchy.
 Oh, and one side note: The two Kings both black and white were never talked about, and I mean never.
 I could detect a note of fear if the gold’s thought the two of them were near, and it was painfully obvious how none of the gold riders mentioned them at all.
 They seemed to work at not mentioning them, which of course, makes you think of them that much more.
 I think they may be attempting to stay out of the communal mind that all dragons share.
 If this proves to be possible, then there will be some rough roads ahead and secrets that I wouldn’t have thought possible to keep.
-None of this looks healthy for the Ariella reign, and I for one have a vested interest in keeping her alive.
+None of this looks healthy for The Ariella reign, and I for one have a vested interest in keeping her alive.

-Demi and I had been slowly but surely working our way toward the entrance to the grotto for about half an hour, and after the final comment made by the last rider in what felt like an endless row, there were no more obstacles in our way.
-I could see the Commons, and I desperately wanted to reach an area where the air didn’t seem quite so oppressive.
+Demi and I had been slowly but surely working our way toward the entrance to the grotto for about half an hour.
+After the final comment made by the last rider, in what felt like an endless row, there were no more obstacles in our way.
+I could see the Commons and I desperately wanted to reach an area where the air didn’t seem quite so oppressive.

 “I know we can’t talk about this, at least not here.
 But know this…I understand.
 I didn’t before; but I see it.
 I’m not going to let this continue.
 I promise.”